How to eat healthy with shift work

-It is hard to manage health, productivity and weight management with today’s demanding work and family life commitments, landscape of unhealthy convenience foods and short window of time to fit in enough sleep and physical activity.
+It is hard to manage health, productivity and achiever your personal best weight with today’s demanding work and family life commitments, landscape of unhealthy convenience foods and short window of time to fit in enough sleep and physical activity.
 Toss in the additional stressors of shift work and the challenge can become even bigger.

 Why are healthy eating habits so essential for shift work?